pddasig/Machine-Learning-Competition-2023/README.md

 - __March 26, 2023__ - Registration starts.
 You must email Wen Pan (pdda_sig@spwla.org) with team information (team name, member names, affiliations, and emails) to get the submission URL.
 - __March 31, 2023__ - Competition starts and data releases on github.
-- __May 26, 2023__ - Submission deadline.
+- __August 26, 2023__ - Submission deadline.
-- __May 31, 2023__ - Announce winners.
+- __August 31, 2023__ - Announce winners.
-- __June 15/16, 2023__ (tentative) - Award ceremony and presentations in the special session of the SPWLA Spring Topical Conference - Petrophysical Machine Learning.
+- __September/October, 2023__ (tentative) - Award ceremony and presentations in the special session of the SPWLA Spring Topical Conference - Petrophysical Machine Learning.

 All deadlines are at 11:59 PM UTC on the corresponding day unless otherwise noted.
 The competition organizers reserve the right to update the contest timeline if they deem it necessary.